Vyral/mike-wall-recruiting/_posts/2018-11-11-myrtle-beach-luxury-agent-kevin-hoover-moves-to-exp-realty.md

 Kevin Hoover, a 12-year experienced Myrtle Beach luxury agent talks about his successful shift to EXP Realty, what good does he see with additional passive income generation with EXP and how does he compare the EXP model with the conventional business models.

-Click&nbsp;[here&nbsp;](http://agentrevolution.libsyn.com/myrtle-beach-luxury-agent-kevin-hoover-talks-about-why-he-left-his-large-prominent-brokerage-for-exp-realtyarp-008){: target="_blank"}to listen to the podcast.
+Click [here ](http://agentrevolution.libsyn.com/myrtle-beach-luxury-agent-kevin-hoover-talks-about-why-he-left-his-large-prominent-brokerage-for-exp-realtyarp-008){: target="_blank"}to listen to the podcast.
 Read the complete transcript below.

 ![](/uploads/webp-net-resizeimage-10.png)